The Address Explains How To Schedule your Busy Day as a Real Estate Agent

 Of course, what good is a system if you don’t follow it?
 Be sure that you and everyone on your team is accountable.
 Show up, do the work, and keep a schedule.
 Pretty soon your new routine will be old hat and you can become more flexible with it.

-Troy Palmquist is the founder of The Address Real Estate group based in Southern California.
+The Address Real Estate group based in Southern California.